4lisyd/4lisyd/README.md

 OPEN TO CONTRIBUTE TO EXISTING CODE.
 SIMPLY MENTION MY USERNAME.

-Currently i am upto:
+Currently i am upto/interested:

     LLMs workflow on personal local hardware, liberated!
-    Force push and pray.
     Rust!!! i think one man can change the world with it.
-Performant and fail-proof (hard to really master) Quant finance.
-    'Writing' all information about me in a DB system, like yellow is my favourite color and 4 is a number i find amusing.
+Performant and fail-proof (hard to really master) 'Writing' all information i can about everything i possibly can in DB system (see logseq), so that i can feed it into my own LLM.
     Agentic workflows that uses multiple models and can autonomously talk to each other.
 (TMUX it and improve my life) Snow leopards.
+    Quant finance.
-    Building 'Books' (pdfs) information retrieval system where i can ask quick questions from within a 1000 page book.
+    Building 'Books' collection (Anna's Archive style) information retrieval system where i can ask quick questions from within a 1000 page book.
     Collecting more books.
 Hoarding PDFs like a digital dragon, building a RAG system just to talk to them.
     Linux distro hopping.
-    If my future self merges a PR into my present.
-Conflicts everywhere.
     Embedded engineering and autonomous robotics (drones, submarines) (distant)

 Vibe coding is obsolete, real ones aura code.